 Comment 5.
 Domestication of foreign judgment order: The local law of the forum determines the methods by which a judgment of another state is enforced.
 Vermont law governs all procedural issues in actions to enforce foreign judgments in Vermont courts… When a cause of action is brought in Vermont, Vermont law determines the accrual date and the limitations period.
 A cause of action accrued in a foreign jurisdiction cannot be maintained after the time limit imposed by the Vermont statute for the same kind of action has expired.
 Conversely, an action timely brought in Vermont can be maintained here even if time-barred in the jurisdiction where the action arose.
 The only exception to this rule occurs when a foreign statute creates a new right of action and prescribes a specific limitation period.
 Since the right to enforce the judgment is not a creature of a foreign statute, but rather a common law action, we cannot import a foreign statute to determine its accrual date.
 Under Vermont law, “[a] judgment creditor generally has a right to bring an action upon a judgment at any time after its rendition, until it is barred by the statute of limitation.”
 An action on a foreign judgment not commenced within eight years is prima facie barred by the statute.
 Marine Midland Bank v.
 Bicknell, 176 Vt.
 389 (2004); see also Restatement (2d) Conflict of Laws § 99 (1971)

 Comment 6.
-Divorce Decree with financial obligations: The filing of a final divorce decree issued pursuant to 15 V.S.A. § 754 is a judgment lien.
-A final decree which provides that one party owes a financial obligation to another does not automatically create an encumbrance on title since an encumbrance is created only in accordance with the terms of the judgment.
-Additionally, the filing of a final divorce decree does not create a security interest under 12 V.S.A. § 2901.
-Absent specific language creating an equitable lien, a divorce decree that orders the payment of money at some future time is not conclusive enough to support a general lien.
-No lien is created in a divorce decree unless the court specifically creates one.
-See Sumner v.
+Divorce Decree with financial obligations: Vermont court holdings vary on the question whether a recorded divorce decree creates an encumbrance pursuant to 15 VSA §754.
+In Cramer v.
+Billado, 2017 VT 38, the filing of a final divorce decree issued pursuant to 15 V.S.A. § 754 is a judgment lien.
+In Sumner v.
 Sumner, 176 Vt.
-452 (2004).
+452 (2004) the final decree providing that one party owes a financial obligation to another did not automatically create an encumbrance on title, since an encumbrance is created only in accordance with the terms of the judgment.
+Additionally, the filing of a final divorce decree may not create a security interest under 12 V.S.A. § 2901.
+Absent specific language creating an equitable lien, a divorce decree that orders the payment of money at some future time may not be sufficiently conclusive to support a general lien.

 Comment 7.
 IRS: For liens involving Federal General Tax liens, Federal Special Estate Tax, Federal Special Gift Tax see Standards 23.1, 24.1 and 25.1, respectively.

 Comment 8.
 After acquired title: Judgment liens recorded against a person who does not own an interest in real estate at the time of the recording of such lien will attach by operation of law to any interest acquired subsequent to the recording of the lien for the effective term of the lien.
 The title examiner must search outside the traditional chain of title to find these liens.
 The recommended period of search for these liens is back twenty years plus 30 days from the date of the search.
-The title examiner must check for liens filed against each person who had title to the property being searched back for the full twenty year period.
+The title examiner must check for liens filed against each person who had title to the property being searched back for the full twenty-year period.
 The title examiner should also check the name of the client, if the client is acquiring the property being examined.
 As to judgment liens; See Powell, Law of Real Property§38.05(5).
+Reference is made to IRS Publication 785 regarding the priority of purchase money mortgages over a previously filed IRS Lien.

 Comment 9.
 Bankruptcy: Judgment liens recorded in the land records do not become unenforceable merely because a debtor listed the debt on a bankruptcy petition and obtained a discharge in bankruptcy.
 The liens remain effective unless the Bankruptcy Court issues an order expressly stating that the property may be sold “Free and Clear” of liens.